eliranwong/ChatGPT-GUI/README.md

 > Edit the first line of a record to change its title.

-Where is the offline database, that "Bible Chat" works with, stored?
+Where is the offline database, that "ChatGPT-GUI" works with, stored?

 > "ChatGPT.db" in the same folder containing the "ChatGPT-GUI.py" file.
-The database file is generated on first run of the application.
+This is a sqlite database file, generated on first run of the application.

 Can I change the context to make the conversation context to focus on a particular area in bible study?

 > Yes.
 Click the "Settings" button to edit the chat context.
 The default is empty.
 Change it to the topic you want to focus in your conversations.
 In our original "Bible Chat", we enter "about the bible" as the context.

+Can I change the language of the interface?

+> Yes, simply edit the 'thisTranslation' entry in file 'config.py'.